AsunaMasuda/FloweryDays/README.md

 Landing Page is designed as a single page website to provide site visitors with enough information so they can understand what the business is about of this site.
 This page has minimal amount of information to let the site visitors take next actions.
 The page compose of `Navbar`, `Carousel`, `About`, `Why Choose Us?`, `testimonials` and `Contact Form` section.
 As scrolling down on thie page, the elements are smoothly being placed by [Animate.css](https://animate.style/) and [wow.js](https://wowjs.uk/docs) animation effects to give a dynamic and sophisticated experience to the site visitors.

 ### Navbar
-Navbar contains  `Brand Logo`, `Search Box`, `Site Menu`, `My Account dropdown menu` and `Cart icon`.
+Navbar is fixed at the top of pages across the site, so that the site visitors easily navigate the whole site.
+Navbar contains  `Brand Logo`, `Search Box`, `Site Menu`, `My Account dropdown` and `Cart icon`.
-- Brand Logo
 - Search box: This search box function allows the visitors to search the products on online shop with keywords.
 The keywords are searched over `name` and `descriotion` field of Product Model, `name` field of Color Model and `name` field of Flower Model.(Details of these models will be described at the [Information Architecture](#information-architecture)) This function uses "OR" condition not "AND" when searching the keywords, meaning, if the search query was "Tulip Rose", the search result shows the product found using the keyword "Tulip" OR "Rose".
 Searching with "OR" condition is chosen in order not to limit the possibilities for the products the potential customers want to purchase.
-- Site Menu: It collapses to toggle icon less than 992px width.
+- Site Menu & My Account dropdown: The site menu collapses to toggle icon less than 992px width.
+My Account dropdown is included to toggle menu for smaller screen.
+- Cart icon: The number next to the cart icon shows the total of items added to the cart.

 ### Carousel
 At the top of the landing page, I placed carousels with beautiful photos of the flowers and the messages.
 This area is called "Above the fold" area and site visitors engage more with the content in "Above the fold".
-There are three different carousels advertise three different
+Three different images and messages are used in the carousel with buttons that link to three different services in the site: `Online Shop`, `Blog`  and `Inquery (Contact Form)`.
+This way, the users can easily access the page they look for and also the business owners can maximize the sales opportunities.

 ### About Us & Why Choose Us?
 `About Us` section explains what the business is and the history of the shop briefly to the site visitor.